Metaform/edc-aas/README.md

 AAS data will be modelled based on this approach.

-## The AAS Metamodel and EDC Assets
+## The AAS Metamodel and IDS Datasets

 ### AAS Assets